 Frequently Asked Questions

-General FAQ's
+Home FAQ's

 Projects & Users

 Creating a project allows you to easily store all the required settings to generate a set of reports in one place; we recommend that for every ecommerce site you report on, you create a separate project.
 You can then retain all settings and column mappings for each report you generate in that project.
-Column mappings can be overridden for each report created but for various reasons, certain settings can only be changed at the project level.
+Column mappings can be overridden for each report created but certain settings can only be changed at the project level.

 This depends on your account plan; you can see full details in the account plan section of your account.
 You can edit the settings for, or entirely delete a project at any time.